 Taking regular breaks is really important and can help with concentration.
 You can try things like:

-It’s easy to feel isolated during exam times, so try to spend time with friends doing fun activities and chatting.
+- spend time with friends – it’s easy to feel isolated during exam times, so try to spend time with friends doing fun activities and chatting

 For most young people the stress and worry goes away once the exams have finished, but if you find that the anxiety and worry continues and begins to interfere with your life, stopping you enjoying things, it’s a good idea to get some help and support.
 There’s lots of ways you can do this: